Shahriyar Ghazanfari Holagh

 What's it like to work with an advisor?

-I enjoy a positive and supportive relationship with my advisor, Dr. Wael Ahmed.
-He has been incredibly encouraging, actively involving me in numerous opportunities, and sharing his valuable insights on both industrial and academic job markets to prepare me for my future career.
-Working in his well-equipped lab, I have gained substantial knowledge about experimental measurement techniques and significantly improved my research skills under his expert guidance.
+I enjoyed a positive and supportive relationship with my advisor, Dr. Wael Ahmed.
+He was incredibly encouraging, actively involving me in numerous opportunities, and sharing his valuable insights on both industrial and academic job markets to prepare me for my career.
+Working in his well-equipped lab, I gained substantial knowledge about experimental measurement techniques and significantly improved my research skills under his expert guidance.

 What do you like best about U of G campus?